oamg/leapp/docs/source/getstarted.rst

 Getting started
 ===============

-Migration prototype
+Migration leapp
 ^^^^^^^^^^^^^^^^^^^

-The migration prototype currently handles exactly two cases:
+leapp v0.1 currently handles exactly two cases:

 * migrating from a CentOS 6 VM to a macrocontainer running on a CentOS 7 container host.
 * migrating from a CentOS 7 VM to a macrocontainer running on a CentOS 7 container host.

-Setting up to run the prototype demonstration
+Setting up to run leapp demonstration
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 Installation - CentOS 7